 Finally, our results are limited to setups where the debaters can provide verified evidence to the judge (provided by the debater quote tool in our case).
 Without such a system, a debater arguing for the incorrect answer could simply create an alternative narrative in which their answer is correct (the judge, without access to the underlying story, would have no means to discover this).
-Other domains have different notions of evidence, and debater tool-use may differ or be unnecessary.
+We expect that useful implementations of debate will be grounded in verifiable evidence, e.g. quoting trusted sources or data.
+Other domains have different notions of evidence, and debater tool-use will take different forms.
 For example, arguments in mathematical debates may require access to simulators, while physics debates can be grounded in experimental data.
 We posit that such tool-use capabilities will help judges to decide debates more quickly and accurately.
+Our work uses reading comprehension over short stories of approximately 8000 tokens.
+There is an open question of how well our approach will generalise to domains where a much larger set of evidence is required, e.g. quoting published literature when debating a science question.
+Stronger models may also possess 'parametric knowledge', which is not easily citeable or easily verifiable by any specific tool.

 In our domain, we observe that debate becomes more truthseeking with increased model persuasiveness.
 This finding is explained by models becoming relatively better at arguing for the correct answer compared to the incorrect answer when their outputs are optimised for judge approval.
 This indicates that optimising for persuasiveness can lead to more truthful models, paving the way for future research in finetuning LLMs via debate.
 Furthermore, we show how debate can be used to augment human judgements and generate accurate labels to questions beyond their knowledge.
 Overall, these results demonstrate that debate is a promising approach for scalable oversight.
+The code we used is available at https://github.com/ucl-dark/llm_debate.